junder-git/app1_dockercompose_python_discord_quart/README.md

 ```

 ### Step 2: Configure Environment Variables
-Locate the `.env` file in the extracted directory and configure:
+Locate the `.env.example` file in the extracted directory and rename it `.env` then configure it as follows:

 #### Discord API Setup
 1. Visit [Discord Developer Portal](https://discord.com/developers)
 2. Create a new application